Voluntary ban on credits

 Who can obtain information about your ban on credits?

 Information about your ban on credits will be sent to lenders when you apply for a new loan.
 In this case, the lender must request a credit register extract of your data in which information about your ban on credits will be shown.
-Telecom operators, landlords or power companies cannot obtain information about your ban on credits from our register because they do not have the right to request data from the Positive credit register.
+Telecom operators, lessors or power companies cannot obtain information about your ban on credits from our register because they do not have the right to request data from the Positive credit register.

 Information can also be sent to other recipients with your consent